hippiedev/Jonathan-Agusa/src/blog/a-react-useeffect-guide-for-beginners.md

 useEffect(callback, [dependencies]);
 ```

 `callback` is the callback function containing the side-effect logic. `useEffect` executes the callback function after React has committed the changes to the screen.

-`dependencies` is an optional array of dependencies. `useEffect` executes `callback` only if the dependencies have changed between renderings.
+While `dependencies` is an optional array of dependencies. `useEffect` executes `callback` only if the dependencies have changed between renderings.

 ## Using the useEffect hook